PapiCLY/Dinner_Generator/README.md

 # Mock-up
-The following animations highlights the functionalty of the application
+The following animation highlights the functionalty of the application
 ![Alt text](Assets/Images/DG_animation.gif)